Class includes three forwards, four forward/midfielders, three midfielders, two defenders and a goalkeeper

-Glen Tourville, highly skilled as an instructor and highly respected in the soccer community, is in his fifth season with the Ohio State women's soccer program.
+Glen Tourville, highly skilled as an instructor and highly respected in the soccer community, is in his sixth season with the Ohio State women's soccer program.
 He joined coach Lori Walker's staff as an assistant coach in 2008 and was elevated to associate head coach in 2012.
 Tourville, who has bachelor's and master's degrees from Aurora (Ill.)
 University and who is working on his dissertation to complete an Ed.D in higher education administration from the University of Arkansas at Little Rock, has 17 years of collegiate head coaching experience in addition to 14 years as an age-group coach in the Olympic Development Program (ODP).

 Tourville was in his first season as an assistant coach at West Texas A&M after 11 years as the men's and women's coach and assistant athletics director at Division III Hendrix College in Conway, Ark., when he was hired by Ohio State.
 Tourville was familiar with a vast majority of Ohio State players through his 14 years of coaching ODP Region II programs in the Midwest.
 His ODP experience includes twice serving as Region II head coach for teams that played in France (2005) and Costa Rica (2007).